Negative Trend (EP)

-Negative Trend is the eponymous debut EP and the only stand-alone official release by American punk rock band Negative Trend.
+Negative Trend is the debut EP and the only stand-alone official release by American punk rock band Negative Trend.

 Production

 Produced by Debbie Dub and the band, Negative Trend was recorded and mixed in June 1978, in a process which took only two days.

 Release

 Negative Trend was originally released in September 1978 on the label Heavy Manners in 7-inch vinyl disc format.
 (Note: Heavy Manners #HM-1) Only 1,000 copies of this edition were pressed.

 Critical reception

 Matt Whalley of AllMusic retrospectively lauded the EP as being some of America's finest punk music and credited it as being "a surprisingly powerful and gifted piece of American punk history".
 He gave it 4 out of 5 stars, concluding that Negative Trend "is a complete package that puts one of America's least appreciated punk bands on display".